EMDR for Complex PTSD: What You Need to Know

 A Deeper Look at Complex Trauma Through an EMDR Lens

-When you’re working with complex trauma, you quickly learn that it’s not about “one target, one SUD, one reprocessing session.”
+When I work with complex trauma, I quickly learn that it’s not just about “one target, one SUD, one reprocessing session.”

-Complex PTSD (C-PTSD) isn’t just about traumatic memories—it’s about how trauma shaped the nervous system, the sense of self, and the capacity for connection.
-That means EMDR for these clients requires a slower, more resourced, and relationally attuned approach.
+Complex PTSD (C-PTSD) isn’t solely about traumatic memories; it’s about how trauma has shaped the nervous system, the sense of self, and the capacity for connection.
+This means that EMDR for these clients requires a slower, more resourced, and relationally attuned approach.

-If you’ve ever wondered “Am I doing EMDR right when my client never seems ready to process?”, this one’s for you.
+If you’ve ever wondered “Am I doing EMDR right when my client never seems ready to process?”, this post is for you.

 Complex PTSD typically develops from chronic, relational trauma—neglect, abuse, invalidation, or prolonged exposure to unsafe caregivers or environments.